Layout Image

 2. New phones will have a gyroscope built in so you can get those fancy games working well.
 This can be used to work out what you are physically doing at any point in time, walking running, driving, or cleaning the windows etc.

-3. Even if the mobile is turned off it can be used to take a picture, or record your conversations.
+3. Even if the mobile is turned off, it can be used to take a picture, or record your conversations.
 Look up mobile phone hacking on youtube if you want proof.

-4. The latest edition it its armoury of detective tools is to not only triangulate where you are at any given time, but also to record that information for later analysis.
+4. The latest edition in its armoury of detective tools is to not only triangulate where you are at any given time, but also to record that information for later analysis.
 These personal location tracking and recording tools add a whole new dimension to the mobile phone tracking armoury. http://www.guardian.co.uk/technology/blog/2011/apr/25/steve-jobs-responds-iphone-tracking

 5. Record all your keystrokes and SMS messages, plus send this info off somewhere unknown, http://news.cnet.com/8301-13506_3-57333652-17/android-handsets-secretly-logging-keystrokes-sms-messages/?part=rss&subj=news&tag=2547-1_3-0-20&tag=nl.e703